mdeloof/statig/README.md

 Entry and exit actions also have access to state-local storage, but note that exit actions operate on state-local storage of the source state and that entry actions operate on the state-local storage of the target state.

-For example chaning the value of `counter` in the exit action of `LedOn` will have no effect on the value of `counter` in the `LedOff` state.
+For example changing the value of `counter` in the exit action of `LedOn` will have no effect on the value of `counter` in the `LedOff` state.

 Finally, the `StateMachine` trait is implemented on the type that will be used for the shared storage.